 How to Use a Postpartum Sitz Bath

-You can use a bathtub with several inches of water or you can also buy a sitz bath to place on your toilet (they’re good for hemorrhoids too, so it can be a tool to keep in the house for multiple uses.)
+You can use a bathtub with several inches of water or you can also buy an over the toilet sitz bath to place on your toilet.
+These are also good for treating hemorrhoids, so it can be a tool to keep in the house for multiple uses if you ever have the need.

-- Fill your bathtub or the site bath with enough water to sit in and cover yourself (3-4 inches.)
+- Fill your bathtub or the sitz bath with enough water to sit in and cover yourself (about 3-4 inches of water)

-- If you chose to use your bathtub, just make sure you clean it well beforehand, and rinse out all the cleaning products completely to prevent infection and bacteria.
+- If you chose to use your bathtub, make sure you clean it well beforehand, and rinse out all the cleaning products afterwards completely to prevent infection and bacteria down there.

-- You can add Epsom salt and essential oils if you like but make sure your essential oils are pure, high grade and check to see if they need to be diluted first with a carrier oil such as olive oil or coconut oil. (lavender essential oil is anti-fungal, anti-inflammatory and anti-bacterials is also a major essential oil know for relaxation, calming and sleep.)
+- Add Epsom salt and essential oils if you like but make sure your essential oils are pure, high grade and check to see if they need to be diluted first with a carrier oil such as olive oil or coconut oil. (lavender essential oil is anti-fungal, anti-inflammatory and anti-bacterials is also a major essential oil know for relaxation, calming and sleep.)
+Do not use any “hot” essential oils like cinnamon or any from the mint family because this will burn you.

 - Sit in your sitz bath for 15-20 minutes for relief.
 You can repeat this multiple times per day for relief as you need.
-If you have stitches, limit yourself to once a day.
+If you have stitches, limit yourself to once a day and try to let the area air-dry afterwards.

 Using Herbs in a Healing Sitz Bath

-To promote additional healing, you can add healing herbs to your sitz bath.
-Herbs are an all-natural way to speed up healing, help reduce swelling and inflammation due to childbirth because of their wound-healing and antibacterial properties.
+To boost additional healing, consider adding healing herbs to your sitz bath.
+Herbs are a natural way to speed up healing, help reduce swelling and inflammation due to childbirth because of their incredible wound-healing and antibacterial properties.

 Some herb suggestions are: